imdone/imdone-atom/README.md

 You live in the code, your tasks should too!
 ----
-For decades developers have used TODO style code comments to track issues that almost never end up in issue tracking software.  imdone is a plugin for your favorite text editor that turns code comments into trackable issues that you can update from your code.
-It collects all TODO style comments in your project and organizes them in a drag and drop task-board that can integrate with [GitHub](https://github.com), [waffle.io](https://waffle.io) and soon [Jira](https://www.atlassian.com/software/jira) using [imdone.io](https://imdone.io).
+For decades developers have used [TODO style code comments](https://medium.com/imdoneio/5-ways-using-todo-comments-will-make-you-a-better-programmer-240abd00d9e4) to track issues that almost never end up in issue tracking software.  imdone is a plugin for your favorite text editor that turns code comments into trackable issues that you can update from your code.
+It collects all TODO style comments in your project and organizes them in a drag and drop task-board that can integrate with [GitHub](https://github.com), [waffle.io](https://waffle.io) and soon whatever you want with webhooks using [imdone.io](https://imdone.io).

 imdone works best with todo.txt and markdown syntax.
 See the [syntax guide at imdone-core](https://github.com/imdone/imdone-core#task-formats) for details.